r0han99/pyramid/README.md

 ## Description

-The **pyramid** utility creates  and visualises your ongoing and anticipated frequently used directories in the command-line, like a **stack-structure** where, you can now access this stack using the command with the coded params and effiently change into the those directories without having to almost type the entire path everytime.
-This is one of the `n` other things that this utility can handel.
+The **pyramid** utility creates  and visualises frequently used directories in the command-line, like a **stack-structure** where the most recurrently used directory of your choice will be at the top of the stack.
+You can now access this stack using the ```pyramid``` command with the coded optional flags and effiently change into the those directories without having to almost type the entire path everytime.
+This is one of the `n` other things that this utility can handle.

 ## Dependencies for Shell and Python3